Methow River

 The Methow River (/ˈmɛthaʊ/ MET-how) is a tributary of the Columbia River in northern Washington in the United States.
 The river's 1890 sqmi watershed drains the eastern North Cascades, with a population of about 5,000 people.
 The Methow's watershed is characterized by relatively pristine habitats, as much of the river basin is located in national forests and wildernesses.
 Many tributaries drain the large Pasayten Wilderness.
 An earlier economy based on agriculture is giving way to one based on recreation and tourism.

+The Methow is inhabited by a population of steelhead, Chinook salmon, bull trout, rainbow trout, cutthroat trout, mountain whitefish, and coho salmon.
+This makes it a locally popular sport fishery.

 History

 The river was named after the Methow Native Americans (today part of the Confederated Tribes of the Colville Indian Reservation).
 The name "Methow" comes from the Okanagan placename /mətxʷú/, meaning "sunflower (seeds)".
 The Native American name for the river was Buttlemuleemauch, meaning "salmon falls river".
 In 1841 the Wilkes Expedition named the river "Barrier River".
 Alexander Ross said the native name was Buttle-mule-emauch.
 In 1811 David Thompson met the tribe living along the river and wrote their name as Smeetheowe.
 In 1853 George Gibbs called the river Methow or Barrier.